htejera/magazine-gozer/README.md

 go install github.com/dannyvankooten/gozer@latest
 ```

-This command will download and install the latest version of Gozer; or download a precompiled binary from the [latest release](https://github.com/dannyvankooten/gozer/releases)
+This command will download and install the latest version of Gozer; or you can also download a precompiled binary from the [latest release](https://github.com/dannyvankooten/gozer/releases)

 ## Project Structure